How to make automatic buttonholes?

 • Go to the machine menu and select a buttonhole stitch

-• Thread the machine normally with a needle suitable for the fabric being worked on
+• Thread the machine normally with a needle suited to the fabric being worked on

 • Place the button in the buttonhole foot